 IN OPERATION FOR 68 YEARS...

 Spaulding Boatworks is a smaller yard, and can only haul six or eight boats at a time.
 For you, the boat owner, this means personalized service and attention to detail.
-Our talent runs deep: Our staff includes two expert marine carpenters, two ABYC-accredited marine electricians, composite and systems experts, all stemming from a wealth of knowlege spanning sixty-six years of operation.
+Our talent runs deep: Our staff includes expert marine carpenters, ABYC-accredited marine electricians, and composite and systems experts, all stemming from a wealth of knowlege spanning sixty-six years of operation.
 With our newly-refurbished crane we can haul vessels up to 12 tons and over 40 ft.

 - Master Woodworking